DominikDary/gridb/README.md

 Running it
 ----------

+Make sure you have all the devices connected and emulators started and shown in `adb devices` that you want this node to control before starting it.

     python server.py [port]

 port is optional, starts the server on this port, increments number to port forward the adb devices to.
 Default is 8080 (thus the first device will be on 8081)

 Connecting to it
 ----------------